SpeciesFileGroup/taxonworks_together_2022/README.md

 - Introduction.
 The state of all things SFG > focus on TaxonWorks and 2021+ highlights
 - Community Talks Lightning use cases (5 and 10 minute slots)
 - What’s next for 2023+ (Vision and Goals)
-- Afternoon.
+- Afternoon Session.
 Unconference.
-BBQ style.
+  - BBQ style.
 You make the menu.

 Tuesday 13 September
 - docs.taxonworks.org What's New and Your Role.